Transport from Istanbul Airport: My Tips

 The light purple M11 metro line runs to Istanbul Airport (IST).

-The station is about 10 minutes' walk from the terminal.
-Follow the "Metro" signs or the red letter "U".
+The station is about a 10-minute walk from the terminal.
+Follow the signs for ‘Metro’ or the red letter ‘U’.

-- A tip for a good hotel near Gayrettepe station - Mövenpick Hotel Istanbul Bosphorus ****
+- A recommendation for a good-quality hotel near Gayrettepe station –Mövenpick Hotel Istanbul Bosphorus ****

-- Tip for a cheap and well rated hotel in Taksim Square - Utarit Hotel ***
+- Recommendation for a budget-friendly and well-reviewed hotel in Taksim Square – Utarit Hotel ***

-The transfer between the M11 and M2 lines is quite long and takes about 15 minutes.
+The walk between the M11 and M2 lines is quite long and takes about 15 minutes.

-The metro does not have a terminus at the airport, so pay attention at the station which platform you will be leaving from:
+The metro at the airport does not have a terminus, so please pay attention at the station to which platform your train will depart from:

 - 30 minutes to Gayrettepe